akshayparopkari/RNAseq/README.md

 This bash file that stiches together the preprocessing steps for raw RNA-seq data in FASTQ files from 3′RNA-seq project as well as outputs differential gene expression results.

+The [Wiki](https://github.com/akshayparopkari/RNAseq/wiki) page provides detailed information about the using scripts in this repository.

 ---

 **INSTALLATION**